-The ILO defines these individuals as tenants and sharecroppers (the term used in this document to cover all similar types) if they meet any of the following criteria:
+The ILO defines individuals as tenants and sharecroppers (the term used by BCI to cover all similar types) if they meet any of the following criteria:

-- Pay a fixed rent in cash, in kind, in labour, or in a combination of these. - Pay rent in kind consisting of an agreed share of the product. - Are remunerated by a share of the product, insofar as they are not covered by laws or regulations applicable to wage earners, when they work the land themselves or with the help of their family, or when they engage outside help within limits prescribed by national laws or regulations.
+- Pay a fixed rent in cash, in kind, in labour, or in a combination of these. - Pay rent in kind consisting of an agreed share of the product.

-Tenants and sharecroppers are considered to have a profile distinct from that of farmers or workers, but participate in the BCSS as either a farmer or worker depending on the extent to which they have decision-making power over cotton production practices.
-Generally, a tenant or sharecropper participating as a farmer will share input costs and be primarily responsible for production practices; a tenant or sharecropper participating as a worker will contribute minimal financial resources and have limited decision-making power.
+BCI considers tenants and sharecroppers to have a profile distinct from that of farmers or workers.
+They participate in the BCSS, however, as either a Farmer or a Worker, depending on the extent to which they have decision-making power over the farm-level production practices and the financial stake they have in the crop.
+Generally, a tenant or sharecropper participating as a Farmer in BCI projects will share input costs and be primarily responsible for production practices; one participating as a Worker will contribute minimal financial resources and have limited decision making power.